Downtown Columbus is a neighborhood where everyone should feel safe.

 Safer Downtown provides:

-Safer Downtown works closely with the Columbus Division of Police.
-In addition to regular police services, Safer Downtown hires special duty police officers dedicated to the Safer Downtown service area to provide an added, focused presence within our boundaries.
+In addition to regular police services, Safer Downtown hires special duty police officers dedicated to the Safer Downtown service area, providing an added, focused presence within our boundaries.

 Safer Downtown teams engage respectfully with individuals experiencing homelessness and help connect them to outreach providers, social-service partners, and appropriate resources through coordination with the City.